bodiddlie/reblog/app/routes/rotjs-tutorial/part13.md

 }
 ```

-THis works similarly to the way we rendered the inventory previously, with the addition of drawing an `(E)` next to
+This works similarly to the way we previously rendered the inventory, with the addition of drawing an `(E)` next to
 an equipped item.
 With that in place all we have to do is update the keyboard handling:

 ```typescript